-This carlota dessert is made with Galletas María.
+This carlota dessert is made with Galletas Maria.
 Look for them in the Hispanic sections at the grocery stores.
+María cookies are also called Maria cookies or Maria biscuits.

 You can substitute them with butter cookies, vanilla biscuits, or graham crackers.